 - PurchaseOrder: The primary object used by the UI.
 It contains the business object's properties, methods, and business rules.
-It acts as an intermediary between the UI, Layer 1, and Layer 3.
+It acts as an intermediary between the UI, Layer 2, and Layer 3.
 PurchaseOrder uses its counterpart Layer 3 class, PurchaseOrderPersist, to access and change data in the database. - PurchaseOrderList: A specialized class used when the UI needs a list of information about one or more business objects.
-To the UI, the PurchaseOrderList behaves like a recordset with each row containing property values of a single business object. - PurchaseOrderBatch: Another specialized class used to collect business operations (add, update, delete, etc.) in Layer 2 and transmit them in batch to Layer 3.
+To the UI, the PurchaseOrderList behaves like a recordset with each row containing property values of a single business object. - PurchaseOrderRules(VB only): A specialized class that contains rules and their logic.
+The rules are contained in the PurchaseOrderList class for .NET.